 The impact of geological processes and humans on the environment are manifold and complex.
 Our research focusses on changes in environmental conditions on geological and human timescales and centres around those processes involving the upper lithosphere/hydrosphere/atmosphere interfaces.

-Human geography studies geographical phenomena related to human communities and the built environment.
+Human geography, planning and environment research programme studies geographical phenomena related to human communities and the built environment.
 The research topics and methods are diverse and often based on the use of cutting-edge technology and modelling.

 The Digital Geography Lab explores phenomena related to human geography with the help of big data and modelling.
 Its research focuses on human mobility and the conservation of biodiversity in regions characterised by extensive human activity.
 The goal of research is to produce information that can be used in sustainable spatial planning and decision-making.